drwpow/blog/data/playfulness-budget.md

 when you imagine your toaster complaining at you for never cleaning all the crumbs out.
 When you see an empty street and decide to run just because “who says I shouldn’t be allowed to run in normal clothes without a reason?”
-The sense of play is something we crave on a regular basis—some more than others—but can be seen as verboten in application design.
+The sense of play is something we crave on a regular basis—some more than others—but can be seen as _verboten_ in application design.

 There’s some reasonable cause for this feeling—application design does seek to be boring and predictable.
-Often I’ve lamented how hard it usually is for print and advertising designers to cross over into UI, and vice-versa.
+For this reason I feel it’s hard for print and advertising designers to cross over into UI, and vice-versa.
 A magazine cover seeks to disrupt the space around it and draw your eye—either with boldness in a sea of consistency, or starkness in a sea of boldness; the separation from the pack is what drives the design.
 A user interface seeks to be predictable and usable without a manual, allowing a user to accomplish a complicated task with friendly buttons and maybe an input or two.

 But where do we draw the line?
-When does “boring” and “predictability” in application design stop being helpful, and start sucking the life out of an interface?
+When does “predictable” and “usable” cross over into sucking the life out of an interface?

 ## 4 ways to spend playfulness points